thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warnings were encountered during analysis:
 //
-// dist/index.d.ts:1207:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri" which is marked as @internal
+// dist/schema/contracts/common/signature.d.ts:479:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri" which is marked as @internal
-// dist/index.d.ts:1220:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri1155" which is marked as @internal
+// dist/schema/contracts/common/signature.d.ts:492:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri1155" which is marked as @internal

-// (No @packageDocumentation comment for this package)

 ```